 Listen, Don’t Look

 Want to keep the kids occupied in the car without smartphones and iPads?
 Try listening to NPR’s new family podcast Wow in the World.
-Each episode highlights explores different aspects to science, technology and wonders of the world.
+Each episode explores different aspects to science, technology and wonders of the world.

 Enjoy Screens Together

-Researchers at the Arizona State University discovered that parents and kids sharing the video game experience cultivated greater family bonding, learning and well-being.
+Researchers at Arizona State University discovered that parents and kids sharing the video game experience cultivated greater family bonding, learning and well-being.
 “Parents miss a huge opportunity when they walk away from playing video games with their kids,” says one of the study’s researchers, Elisabeth Hayes.
 “Often parents don’t understand that many video games are meant to be shared and can teach young people about science, literacy and problem solving.”

 Another study shows that girls in particular benefit from shared screen time with mom and dad.
 Fascinating research from Brigham Young University has shown that tween and teen girls in particular benefit from playing video games with mom and dad.
 In a study of 11 to 16 year olds that involved 287 families, it was discovered that girls behave better, feel more connected to their families and have improved mental health when they co-play video games with parents.
 But the research came with a huge caveat: Those amazing benefits were only seen when the video games were age appropriate.